Is MWCLT Right for Me?

 How Will I Build Wealth?

 MWCLT wants to ensure that people who are normally priced out of the homeownership market have an opportunity to build some equity, while keeping the home affordable for the next buyer.
-When MWCLT homeowners sell the house, they benefit from 50% of the increase in market value.
-The remainder stays in the house to reduce the sales price and make the house affordable for the next buyer.
+When MWCLT homeowners sell the house, the new price will be calculated based on the increase in the Richmond region’s Area Median Income (AMI).